What are snake dreams about?

 How are snake dreams identified?

-This symbol is identified by words like viper, snakelike, anaconda, etc. This symbol is part of summary dream symbols characters and animals.
+This symbol is identified by words like viper, snakelike, snake, etc. This symbol is part of summary dream symbols characters and animals.

 What is most related to dreams of snakes?